jwcorbett1/jwcorbett1/README.md

 My current duties include:
 * developing response plans to utilize ITS devices for upcoming roadwork and special events,
 * maintaining three legacy database systems in coordination with the NC Department of Information Technology,
-* creating Excel workbooks using Visual Basic and Power Query to export and organize data from said databases,
+* creating Excel workbooks using Visual Basic and Power Query to export and organize data from said databases, and
-* and developing an email report formatter in HTML/CSS/Javascript used by all five State traffic management centers.
+* developing and updating an email report formatter in HTML/CSS/Javascript used by all five State traffic management centers.

 I have a Bachelor of Arts in Philosophy, which has proven exactly as useful as everyone told me.